Skip to content

 Launch a standalone connector

-To launch standalone connector, you can use the docker-compose.yml file of the connector itself.
+To launch a standalone connector, you can use the docker-compose.yml file of the connector itself.
 Just download the latest release and start the connector:

 $ wget https://github.com/OpenCTI-Platform/connectors/archive/{RELEASE_VERSION}.zip